Open-Reviews/Mangrove/Mangrove_Review_Standard.md

 - `is_generated` SHOULD be present if the review has been left by a review generating bot.
 - `is_affiliated` SHOULD be present if the review has been left by a reviewer affiliated with the subject, such as business owner or employee.
 - `is_personal_experience` SHOULD be present if the review has been left by a reviewer who had direct experience with the subject of the review and is not based on a third party account.

-Additional fields to be added, including items such as proof-of-purchase, identity token, useful information about the subject, circumstances of the experience.

 ## Principles of the data format specification